MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 - Process capacity is based on a purchased [process license](/power-platform/admin/power-automate-licensing/types).
 - Legacy unattended RPA capacity is based on an [unattended RPA add-on](/power-platform/admin/power-automate-licensing/add-ons#unattended-rpa-add-on).

 Process capacity or legacy unattended RPA capacity can be allocated to a machine or to a cloud flow.
-When allocated to a cloud flow, it becomes a *process plan* based on which the cloud flow is licensed to run premium actions independently from the user license.

 ## Allocate process capacity to a machine